 Incentive spirometry is recommended to help prevent postoperative pneumonia.

-Last full review/revision May 2008 by John G. Bartlett, MD
+Last full review/revision December 2014 by Sanjay Sethi, MD